ChrisKlug/web-dev-workshop/labs/lab8/lab8.md

 );
 ```

 The actual test implementation is just as simple as it was in the previous test.
-Just use the `client` to make a __GET__ request to the __/api/products/{id}__ endpoint, and then assert that the returned value looks like you expect it to
+Just use the `client` to make a __GET__ request to the __/api/products/{id}__ endpoint, and then assert that the returned value looks like you expect it to.

 ```csharp
 return TestHelper.ExecuteTest<Program, ProductsContext>(